How to Draw a Radius on Google Maps

 Google Maps is designed primarily for navigation — getting directions from A to B. Features like radius drawing, area measurement, and zone visualization fall outside its core use case.

-Google My Maps (the customization layer) supports markers, lines, and polygons, but not circles.
-The Google Maps mobile app has a basic distance measurement tool (tap and hold to drop a pin, then select “Measure distance”), but this only measures point-to-point distance, not a radius in all directions.
+Google My Maps (the customization layer) supports markers, lines, and polygons, but does not currently offer a circle primitive.
+The Google Maps mobile app has a basic distance measurement tool, but it measures point-to-point distance, not a radius in all directions.

-Google has not publicly commented on why a radius feature has not been added.
-Third-party tools have filled this gap for over a decade — FreeMapTools has offered radius drawing since 2011, and MapDevelopers has been another popular option.
-Our tool, Map With Radius, is a more modern alternative built on open-source mapping technology.
+Whatever the reason, third-party tools have filled this gap for a long time.
+FreeMapTools is a long-running option, MapDevelopers is another popular one, and our tool, Map With Radius, is a more modern alternative built on open-source mapping technology.

 Radius vs. Drive Time: Which Do You Need?